petargyurov/virtual-bookshelf/README.md

 **Is this free to use?**

 Yep, do whatever you want with it.
+The license is permissive for whatever.

 If you found this project useful you can make use of the following badge to spread the word:
 [![Using Virtual Bookshelf](https://img.shields.io/badge/Extended%20with-Virtual%20Bookshelf-blue?logo=github)](https://github.com/petargyurov/virtual-bookshelf)